chanakya-vc/wwwhome/content/research/Stereo/index.md

 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here
 # and it will be replaced with their full name and linked to their profile.
 authors:
-- Vaibhav Choudhary
+# - Vaibhav Choudhary
-- Unay Dorken
+# - Unay Dorken
-- Wentao
+# - Wentao
-- Vivek Goyal
+# - Vivek Goyal

 # Author notes (optional)
 author_notes:
- - "Boston University, equal contribution"
+#  - "Boston University, equal contribution"
- - "Boston University, equal contribution"
+#  - "Boston University, equal contribution"
- - "Boston University, equal contribution"
+#  - "Boston University, equal contribution"
- - "Boston University"
+#  - "Boston University"

-#date: "2013-07-01T00:00:00Z"
+date: "2024-02-01T00:00:00Z"
 #doi: ""

 # Schedule page publish date (NOT publication's date).
-publishDate: "2017-01-01T00:00:00Z"
+# publishDate: "2017-01-01T00:00:00Z"

 # Publication type.
 # Legend: 0 = Uncategorized; 1 = Conference paper; 2 = Journal article;